Source: OBJ to test ankle, make MNF decision

 "That's tough to say," McAdoo said earlier in the week.
 "The biggest thing is you don't want to put a player out there that is going to do any harm to himself or injure himself any more than he is.
 It is an injury.
 It's a tough injury.
 He's fighting through it and doing everything he can to get back, but we're going to be smart with him."

-The Giants offense could use Beckham after struggling in a 19-3 loss to the Cowboys in Week 1.
+The Giants' offense could use Beckham after struggling in a 19-3 loss to the Cowboys in Week 1.
 Wide receiver Brandon Marshall caught one pass (in the final moments) for 10 yards.
-Quarterback Eli Manning threw for just 33 yards in a first half where the offense produced a grand total of two first downs.
+Quarterback Eli Manning threw for just 33 yards in a first half in which the offense produced a grand total of two first downs.

-Beckham led the Giants in receiving each of the past three years.
+Beckham has led the Giants in receiving each of the past three years.
 He had 101 receptions for 1,367 yards and 10 touchdowns last season.